promi4s/ocelescope/docs/evaluation/plugin.md

 Their input parameters automatically generate a corresponding form in the Ocelescope frontend.

 A plugin method can have any number of parameters of type `OCEL` or `Resource`.
-In addition it can include one plugin input parameter, which is defined by creating a custom class that inherits from the `PluginInput` base class provided by the `ocelescope` package.
+In addition, it can include one plugin input parameter, defined by creating a custom class that inherits from the `PluginInput` base class provided by the `ocelescope` package.
+This custom class, called a *configuration input*, defines the user-configurable parameters for the plugin method.

 ???+ example "Example: Defining a Plugin Method with an OCEL and a Custom Input Class"